|

 Patience - getting these set up might take a couple of days

 There is some evidence to indicate that Marscot/O'Day built even more boats, or major components of the boats (hulls, decks, cabins, etc) than reported in 1960, and they may have used some of these components when they resumed production in 1962.
-In the by hull number Roster sequence, Up until recently, we had no boats yet identified from #29 to # 56.
+In the by hull number Roster sequence, up until recently, we had no boats yet identified from #29 to # 56.
 Up until then we thought this gap might have been reserved in O'Day's system for the 25 boats built by Lunn?
 We now have Flipper, O'Day Hull # 41.
-So that theory bites the bullet.
+So that theory, maybe, bites the bullet - but we do have a twisted explanation

 Here at left is an early photo of Don Barnett's Casandra Rose, O'Day # 56 reportedly built in 1962.
 Note the wood trimmed fiberglass combings and the shape of the portlights.
 We do not exactly know when this boat was built, but it was after Sloop du Jour.

-We are assuming this photo was taken in 1962 and is the boat that would become Sloop du Jour in 1977.
 The photo was cut in half at some point and makes the frame look like it buckled.
 Lets assume that the frame did not buckle and that there is some other explanation for what looks like a trench...
 We are in a boatyard here with a marine railway.
-Maybe this picture was taken at the Palmer Scott yard, or the next door old Beetle yard in New Bedford?
+Maybe this picture was taken at the Palmer Scott Marscot Yard in Fair Haven, Massachusettes, or at the across the river old Beetle yard in New Bedford?
 We are trying to make the case that this is a boat about to be commissioned in 1962 and these photos are part of that process.

 These photos seem to confirm we are looking at a new boat getting ready to be commissioned.